pedrocatre/classycomic/README_MINE.md

-To generate several sizes for the banner, first installÇ
+To generate several sizes for the banner, first install
 * `npm install -g grunt-cli`

 Install: